 This is what Ulster University students really think about QUB

-In a country that’s famous for being divided in two, QUB students’ snobbery and superiority complex is exhausting
+In a country that’s famous for being divided in two, Ulster students have had enough of old jokes and cheap laughs, which are just becoming exhausting and no longer funny

 The QUB vs. UU rivalry is a tale as old as time and one which, realistically, is not going away any time soon.

-Yik Yak (if anyone in uni now is even old enough to remember) was a key platform for really original, ‘Getting a waste management degree from UU for binning your ex’ or ‘Getting an art degree from UU with some crayons and a colouring book’ jokes which, although pretty funny in most cases, highlight the obvious snobbery and superiority complex Queen’s students have got going on.
+Yik Yak (if anyone in uni now is even old enough to remember) was a key platform for really original, ‘Getting a waste management degree from UU for binning your ex’ or ‘Getting an art degree from UU with some crayons and a colouring book’ jokes which, although pretty funny in most cases, highlight the unfair attitudes many Queens students hold towards Ulster.

-Queen’s students cling onto their holy ‘Russell Group’ banner with such pride and joy, reminding all UU students at all times that Queen’s is one of twenty-four, ‘world-class, research-intensive universities,’ yet fail to mention that even an Oxford University professor has slagged the elitist cult, claiming it “is a danger to the reputation of the wider university sector.”
+Queen’s students cling onto their holy ‘Russell Group’ banner with such pride and joy, reminding all UU students at all times that Queen’s is one of twenty-four, ‘world-class, research-intensive universities,’‘yet fail to mention that even an Oxford University professor can see its faults, claiming it, ‘is a danger to the reputation of the wider university sector’.

 As a UU girl living in a Queen’s world I frequently see the exclusivities held against me, such as the look of total disgust on the McClay librarian’s face when I, an Ulster University student, enquired about becoming a member (just borrowing a friend’s card now instead of giving you over £100 a year), or the drunken argument I had with a member of Queen’s RAG who told me I couldn’t join due to being a UU student (not very charitable???).
 My da may indeed work for your da, but I don’t see what that has to do with me?!
 Your da probably wears Jack Wills polo shirts and asks your friends how much their parents earn, but I’m not one to judge.